brianrey/PasoEats/README.md

 Update Grade Class
  - Actually hook up grades to students and assignments

+Revisit grades and make sure they are returning the correct data type.

 Output looks like this currently.
 ```
 Course Details: